xp44mm/Notebook/ConcurrencyCookbook/07 Testing.md

 ### Discussion

 `Return` and `Throw` are great for creating observable stubs, and `SingleAsync` is an easy way to test observables with async unit tests.
 They're a good combination for simple observables, but they don't hold up well once you start dealing with time.
-For example, if you wanted to test the timeout capability of MyTimeoutClass, the unit test would have to wait for that amount of time.
+For example, if you wanted to test the timeout capability of `MyTimeoutClass`, the unit test would have to wait for that amount of time.

 That, however, would be a poor approach: it makes your unit tests unreliable by introducing a race condition, and it doesn't scale well as you add more unit tests.
 Recipe 7.6 covers a special way that `System.Reactive` empowers you to stub out time itself.

 ### See Also

-Recipe 7.1 covers unit testing async methods, which is very similar to unit tests that await SingleAsync.
+Recipe 7.1 covers unit testing async methods, which is very similar to unit tests that await `SingleAsync`.

 Recipe 7.6 covers unit testing observable sequences that depend on time passing.